amantuladhar/java9-basics/03-export-to-specific-module-only/Readme.md

 ```
 Compile and run the code: `./run.sh com.modulethree ModuleThree` and your code will compile successfully and show the result as well.

+> NOTE: You can also export your modules to multiple modules by using comma (,) to separate them.

 ## **Conclusion**
 You can see the power of using `exports` with `to` here.
 If you want your code to be visible to only certain modules you can do that easily.